 What's Your Favorite?

 How many herbs in this article did you recognize?
 Have you tried any?
 There are supplements available that combine many of these herbs together to make getting the right nutritional balance easy.
 Renaltrex® is the kidney support supplement I recommend.
-It contains the purest ingredients available, is extremely effective, and is carefully made in the USA.
+It contains the purest ingredients available, is extremely effective, and is carefully made in the USA from globally sourced ingredients.

 If you've used herbs to support kidney health, leave a comment and share your experience with us.